FL

 2

-Forensics Colleges in Florida
+Forensics Colleges in Florida – Degree Programs & Certifications

-Florida, famous for its citrus, theme parks, and sunshine, is the second-largest employer of forensic science technicians.
+Florida, famous for its citrus, theme parks, and sunshine, is the third-largest employer of forensic science technicians.
 Moreover, the Sunshine State has plenty of fodder for forensic imagination.
 For example, the popular television series Dexter features a fictional anti-hero protagonist based in Miami: forensic blood spatter analyst by day and murderer of serial killers by night.

 How to Become a Forensic Scientist in Florida

-According to CareerOneStop (2022), 31 percent of forensic science technicians in Florida hold a bachelor’s degree.
+According to CareerOneStop (2024), 34 percent of forensic science technicians in Florida hold a bachelor’s degree.
 Given the discipline’s emphasis on the scientific method and fields such as biology (e.g., DNA analysis) and chemistry (e.g., toxicology), it’s no surprise that many of these crime solvers hold at least bachelor’s degrees.

 Here is one common path to becoming a forensic scientist in Florida:

-Following the steps above, aspiring forensic scientists in Florida may seek jobs in various contexts, such as police crime labs, psychiatric hospitals, and government at all levels, to name a few.
+Following the steps above, aspiring forensic scientists in Florida may seek jobs in various contexts such as police crime labs, psychiatric hospitals, and government at all levels, to name a few.

 Featured CSI & Forensic Science Programs